 Do you know your rights after being charged with operating a vehicle under the influence of alcohol or drugs (OVI) in Ohio?
 Our attorneys at Michael K. Allen & Associates will protect your rights and guide you through the criminal process.
 We will also explain what may happen to your CDL and what options are available to minimize the impact on your driving privileges.

 Do You Need A Lawyer?

 A driving under the influence (DUI) charge can result in the loss of your CDL and future job opportunities.
 You need an experienced OVI attorney for CDL drivers when you are facing an Ohio OVI charge as well as a license suspension.

 Your future is at risk.
 Contact us today to protect your rights and to preserve your freedom.

 Penalties After An OVI

-Your CDL can be suspended or revoked by the Ohio Bureau of Motor Vehicles for a DUI conviction or for refusing to submit to a blood alcohol concentration test.
+Your CDL can be suspended or revoked by the Ohio Bureau of Motor Vehicles (BMV) for a DUI conviction or for refusing to submit to a blood alcohol content (BAC) test.
 You can face additional fines, penalties and suspensions depending on your specific case.
 However, you will face the following CDL repercussions in the following situations: